Management Board (Group of Partners)

 Announcement: New since the TensiNet – Cost Action TU 1303 symposium (26-28 October 2016, Newcastle University)

 Leaders: Jan Cremers & Carol Monticelli

-Mission: The aim of this WG is to review the current status on membrane materials and typical membrane structures with regard to sustainability and LCA issues.
+Mission: The aim of this WG is to review the current status on membrane materials and typical membrane structures with regard to sustainability, comfort and LCA issues.
 The information should be used as a key evaluation criterion in the objectification of the discussion on membrane materials.
 This state of the art aims to demonstrate the advantages of Life Cycle Design strategy answering to the environmental sustainability, in the case of ultra-lightweight structures.

 In the review, on the one hand, the research results about the eco-efficiency principles in the field of membrane architecture, based on the application of Life Cycle Assessment methodology to membrane structures, are being investigated.
 On the other hand, the needs and requirements of designers and builders of these kinds of architectures are prominent to transform the research results into a sustainable good practice.

 The LCA approach aims to a transparent evaluation of the complex environmental impacts of products and processes involved.
 From the industry side, the stages such as obtaining the raw materials, production, processing and transport are verified as well as use, reuse and disposal if applicable.
 From the side of the designers a comparative LCA study is made between different types of alternative building systems, in order to guide the designer to the most appropriate and eco-efficient solution for a specific context and the expected performance of the project.

 Calls & Announcements:

 - Questionnaire Sustainability in collaboration with COST Action TU1303 (update_QUESTIONNAIRE_ COST ACTION NOVEL STRUCTURAL);